-This EMPr does not exempt the WfEco Programme from the requirements of other Acts and obtaining other relevant authorisations, including but not limited to:

-- Vegetation clearance in protected areas or control of protected vegetation types (e.g. trees) in terms of the relevant specific environmental management Act; and - National and / or provincial permits for conducting work in and around heritage resources.
+This EMPr does not exempt the WfEco Programme from the requirements of other Acts and obtaining other relevant authorisations, for example vegetation clearance in protected areas or control of protected vegetation types (e.g. trees) in terms of the relevant specific environmental management Act.